tyleretters/nor.the-rn.info/_posts/2020-06-15-the-covid-19-pandemic-day-97-and-also-the-george-floyd-protests-day-21.md

 ---
 layout: post
-title: 'The COVID-19 Pandemic, Day 97 & (also) The George Floyd Protests, Day 21'
+title: The COVID-19 Pandemic, Day 97 & (also) The George Floyd Protests, Day 21
 date: 2020-06-15
-sagas: covid
+sagas: ['covid']
 ---
 What is there to say anymore?
 Some places are reopening.
 Others are bracing for a second wave.
 There are no cases in New Zealand so they are having themselves full-stadium Rugby events.
 <!--x-->